Ulises-Sanch3z/W5D2_React_Practice_Project/README.md

 ## Lifecycle Methods

-    -I used React hooks (useState) in functional components to manage state.
+    * I used React hooks (useState) in functional components to manage state.

 ## Conclusion
-    - It took many hours for me to complete this assignment and even now i still do not fully understand everything i did.
+    * It took many hours for me to complete this assignment and even now i still do not fully understand everything i did.
 I will continue to work with react to familiarize myself with its structure and features.
 I definitely like react compared to other forms of creating websites as I dont have to work with multiple html files and i can easily implement logic onto the pages using js.